 Mon-Fri 5:30 AM -12 PM, Sat: 6 AM-1 PM

 Another spot for more unusual, exotic flowers, foliage, and leaves that you won’t find at most flower shops.
 They occupy a smaller storefront, but their unique offerings are certainly enough to merit a visit.

 The best of New York City with Petal Republic:

-- Our ultimate guide to the best flower delivery services in New York City
+- The best flower delivery services in New York City

 - The 50 best flower shops in NYC